-MSU is committed to providing our campus community with safe, reliable and healthy water.
+MSU is committed to providing our campus community with safe and reliable water.

 To ensure that tap water is safe to drink, EPA regulations limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) establishes limits for contaminants in bottled water, which provide the same protection for public health.